mddocs/docs/privacy.md

 For more information on the privacy practices of Google, please visit the [Google Privacy & Terms](http://www.google.com/intl/en/policies/privacy/) web page.

 **GitHub** brings together the world's largest community of developers to discover, share, and build better software.
-Cloudback was build as a GitHub Application for public use.
+Mddocs was build as a GitHub Application for public use.

 By using the Service you agree with [GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement).

-**Microsoft Azure** commonly referred to as Azure, is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
-By using Cloudback storage or creating your own Azure storage you agree with Microsoft privacy policy.
-See [Microsoft Privacy Statement](https://privacy.microsoft.com/en-us/PrivacyStatement) for more details.

-**Amazon Web Services** (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
-When creating an AWS-based storage you agree with [AWS Privacy Notice](https://aws.amazon.com/ru/privacy/).

-**Google Cloud** offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail and YouTube.
-When working with Google Cloud storages you agree with Google Cloud privacy policy.
-For more details see Google Cloud [Data Privacy Commitments](https://cloud.google.com/security/privacy).

-**Alibaba Cloud** also known as Aliyun, is a Chinese cloud computing company, a subsidiary of Alibaba Group.
-Alibaba Cloud provides cloud computing services to online businesses and Alibaba's own e-commerce ecosystem.
-When using the Alibaba Cloud you agree with Alibaba Cloud Privacy Policy.
-See [Alibaba Cloud International Website Privacy Policy](https://www.alibabacloud.com/help/faq-detail/42425.htm) and [GDPR Compliance](https://www.alibabacloud.com/trust-center/gdpr) for more details.

 ### Cookies